Brieden/kaLB/README.md

         All dependencies should be installed automaticly

-    3) Run your first Simuation
+    3) Run your first simulation

         Change directory to examples folder and run: